I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetpipeformatrequestforurb.md

 <p>To forward an I/O request that your driver received in an I/O queue, specify the received request's handle for the <b>WdfUsbTargetPipeFormatRequestForUrb</b> method's <i>Request</i> parameter.</p>

-<p>To create a new I/O request, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549951">WdfRequestCreate</a> to preallocate a request object.
+<p>To create a new I/O request, call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreate.md">WdfRequestCreate</a> to preallocate a request object.
 Supply the request handle for the <b>WdfUsbTargetPipeFormatRequestForUrb</b> method's <i>Request</i> parameter.
-You can reuse the request object by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff550026">WdfRequestReuse</a>, so your driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function can preallocate request objects for a device.</p>
+You can reuse the request object by calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestreuse.md">WdfRequestReuse</a>, so your driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function can preallocate request objects for a device.</p>

-<p>After calling <b>WdfUsbTargetPipeFormatRequestForUrb</b> to format an I/O request, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550027">WdfRequestSend</a> to send the request (either synchronously or asynchronously) to an I/O target.</p>
+<p>After calling <b>WdfUsbTargetPipeFormatRequestForUrb</b> to format an I/O request, the driver must call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsend.md">WdfRequestSend</a> to send the request (either synchronously or asynchronously) to an I/O target.</p>

 <p>Multiple calls to <b>WdfUsbTargetPipeFormatRequestForUrb</b> that use the same request do not cause additional resource allocations.
-Therefore, to reduce the chance that <a href="https://msdn.microsoft.com/library/windows/hardware/ff549951">WdfRequestCreate</a> will return STATUS_INSUFFICIENT_RESOURCES, your driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function can call <b>WdfRequestCreate</b> to preallocate one or more request objects for a device.
-The driver can subsequently reuse (call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550026">WdfRequestReuse</a>), reformat (call <b>WdfUsbTargetPipeFormatRequestForUrb</b>), and resend (call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550027">WdfRequestSend</a>) each request object without risking a STATUS_INSUFFICIENT_RESOURCES return value from a later call to <b>WdfRequestCreate</b>.
-All subsequent calls to <b>WdfUsbTargetPipeFormatRequestForUrb</b> for the reused request object will return STATUS_SUCCESS, if parameter values do not change.
-(If the driver does not call the same request-formatting method each time, additional resources might be allocated.)</p>

-<p>For information about obtaining status information after an I/O request completes, see <a href="wdf.completing_i_o_requests#obtaining_completion_information#obtaining_completion_information">Obtaining Completion Information</a>.</p>

-<p>For more information about the <b>WdfUsbTargetPipeFormatRequestForUrb</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p>

-<p>The following code example creates a memory object that represents a URB.
-Then, the example initializes the URB, formats a USB request that contains the URB, registers a <a href="..\wdfrequest\nc-wdfrequest-evt-wdf-request-completion-routine.md">CompletionRoutine</a> callback function, and sends the request.</p>

-<p>Use <b>WdfUsbTargetPipeFormatRequestForUrb</b>, followed by <a href="https://msdn.microsoft.com/library/windows/hardware/ff550027">WdfRequestSend</a>, to send a USB request either synchronously or asynchronously.
-Alternatively, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff551158">WdfUsbTargetPipeSendUrbSynchronously</a> method to send a request synchronously. </p>

-<p>The framework does not examine the USB request.
-If the request changes the state of the USB pipe, the framework will not be aware of the change.</p>

-<p>You can forward an I/O request that your driver received in an I/O queue, or you can create and send a new request. </p>

-<p>To forward an I/O request that your driver received in an I/O queue, specify the received request's handle for the <b>WdfUsbTargetPipeFormatRequestForUrb</b> method's <i>Request</i> parameter.</p>

-<p>To create a new I/O request, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549951">WdfRequestCreate</a> to preallocate a request object.
-Supply the request handle for the <b>WdfUsbTargetPipeFormatRequestForUrb</b> method's <i>Request</i> parameter.
-You can reuse the request object by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff550026">WdfRequestReuse</a>, so your driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function can preallocate request objects for a device.</p>

-<p>After calling <b>WdfUsbTargetPipeFormatRequestForUrb</b> to format an I/O request, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550027">WdfRequestSend</a> to send the request (either synchronously or asynchronously) to an I/O target.</p>

-<p>Multiple calls to <b>WdfUsbTargetPipeFormatRequestForUrb</b> that use the same request do not cause additional resource allocations.
-Therefore, to reduce the chance that <a href="https://msdn.microsoft.com/library/windows/hardware/ff549951">WdfRequestCreate</a> will return STATUS_INSUFFICIENT_RESOURCES, your driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function can call <b>WdfRequestCreate</b> to preallocate one or more request objects for a device.
-The driver can subsequently reuse (call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550026">WdfRequestReuse</a>), reformat (call <b>WdfUsbTargetPipeFormatRequestForUrb</b>), and resend (call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550027">WdfRequestSend</a>) each request object without risking a STATUS_INSUFFICIENT_RESOURCES return value from a later call to <b>WdfRequestCreate</b>.
+Therefore, to reduce the chance that <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreate.md">WdfRequestCreate</a> will return STATUS_INSUFFICIENT_RESOURCES, your driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function can call <b>WdfRequestCreate</b> to preallocate one or more request objects for a device.
+The driver can subsequently reuse (call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestreuse.md">WdfRequestReuse</a>), reformat (call <b>WdfUsbTargetPipeFormatRequestForUrb</b>), and resend (call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsend.md">WdfRequestSend</a>) each request object without risking a STATUS_INSUFFICIENT_RESOURCES return value from a later call to <b>WdfRequestCreate</b>.
 All subsequent calls to <b>WdfUsbTargetPipeFormatRequestForUrb</b> for the reused request object will return STATUS_SUCCESS, if parameter values do not change.
 (If the driver does not call the same request-formatting method each time, additional resources might be allocated.)</p>

 <p>For information about obtaining status information after an I/O request completes, see <a href="wdf.completing_i_o_requests#obtaining_completion_information#obtaining_completion_information">Obtaining Completion Information</a>.</p>